relientm96/capstone2020/docs/markdown/introduction.md

 **NOTE**: This is still a work in progress document, and will be finished before the start of Endeavour 2020.

-This is the technical documentation of the project "Australian Sign Language Recognition".
+This is the technical documentation of the project "Gesture Recognition using Machine Learning".
 The documentation will cover the following aspects of our project:

 * Overview:
   * Quick overview on the context of our project.